IAmTrial/SlashWork/MAPI/Struct/index.md

 The API abstraction class is a standalone class meant to be used by modders to create instances of the struct, and it is a child class of the wrapper.
 It provides an explicit constructor that allows modders to construct an instance of the struct in a version-independent manner.
 The element is stored in a std::unique_ptr to auto-free memory when it falls out of scope.
 It does not provide a constructor that takes a pointer to an instance of the struct.
 However, it makes a call to the base class's constructor to ensure that the inherited functions work correctly.

 The struct should be named similar to how it is used in the game code.
-The wrapper's name is based on the struct's name, but with the suffix "\_MAPI" to distinguish it from the original struct.
+The wrapper's name is based on the struct's name, but with the suffix "\_Wrapper" to distinguish it from the original struct.
+The API abstraction class is also based on the struct's name, but with the suffix "\_MAPI".